i002900/Iris/README.md

 <img src = "https://github.com/i002900/Iris/blob/master/iris_dataset.JPG">

 There are just 150 entries.
-These are split into a Test and training data set.
+These are split into a Test and Training data set.
 The splitting is done using a standard train_test_split function available in sklearn.
 The standard function without any parameters gives a 75/25 split.
 Given the very small sample size, this has the effect of using a very large number of entries as a training set.
-This will give a hundred% score.
+This will give a hundred % accuracy score!
 We therefore split the set 50/50 by using the parameter train_size = 0.5.

 The model is trained using the four features provided: Sepal length, sepal width, petal length and petal width.